deruke/ai4cybersec_labs/README.md

 # AI4CyberSec Labs

-An Open WebUI-based Capture The Flag (CTF) environment focused on LLM prompt injection challenges.
-This project provides a complete training environment for learning about AI security, prompt injection attacks, and defensive techniques.
+Lab platform for AI for Cyber Security Professionals.
+It includes an Open WebUI-based chat bot and Capture The Flag (CTF) environment focused on LLM prompt injection challenges.
+It also N8n workflow examples and an custome offensive tool MCP server.

+This project provides a complete training environment for learning about AI security and using AI to complement cyber security workflows.

 ## Overview